Aria-vero-s/yogahome/README.md

 # Yoga at home

-For example; Yoga at home is a site created to teach yoga and to make yoga more accessible.
+Yoga at home is a site created to teach yoga and to make yoga more accessible.
 The site will be targeted toward people of all levels from beginner to advanced by having three course levels with varying course material.
 Yoga at home allows its users to view the live sessions calendar, to buy courses and to sign up for newsletters.

 ## Features